jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-4a.md

 Mints are institutions exactly of the same nature as the aulnagers and stampmasters of woollen and linen cloth.
 Through a public stamp, they ascertain the amount and uniform goodness of those commodities when brought to market.

-8 The first public stamps affixed to precious metals were intended to ascertain the goodness or fineness of the metal.
+{{< s v="8" >}} The first public stamps affixed to precious metals were intended to ascertain the goodness or fineness of the metal.

 Their goodness and fineness was most difficult and most important to ascertain.

-The stamps resembled=
+The stamps resembled:
 - the sterling mark currently affixed to silver plates and bars, or
 - the Spanish mark sometimes affixed to gold ingots.

 It is only struck on one side
-It does not cover the whole surface.
+- It does not cover the whole surface.
-It ascertains the fineness, but not the metal's weight.
+- It ascertains the fineness, but not the metal's weight.

 Abraham weighed the 400 shekels of silver which he had agreed to pay to Ephron for the field of Machpelah.
-However, they were said to be the current money of the merchant.
+- However, they were said to be the current money of the merchant.

 Yet they are received by weight and not by tale, in the same way as gold ingots and silver bars currently are.
 The revenues of the ancient Saxon kings of England were paid, not in money but in kind, as victuals and provisions of all sorts.

 William the Conqueror introduced the custom of paying them in money.

 However, this money was received at the exchequer, by weight and not by tale for a long time.